rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

   -   BigData Uptime
   -   NG (previously next generation) Cloud Server Uptime
-  -   Files BWOUT (bandwidth out)
+  -   Files Bandwidth Out

 - EVENT\_START\_DATE: The start date of the specified event
 - EVENT\_END\_DATE: The end date of the specified event
 - IMPACT\_TYPE: Whether the event was a debit or credit (for example, Discount, Charge, Tax)
 - QUANTITY: The number or amount of things being counted for charges, such as 300 (GB)
-- UOM (Unit of Measure): How the QUANTITY is measured, such as GB
+- UOM (Unit of Measure): How the Quantity is measured, such as GB
 - RATE: The cost per chargeable unit
-- CURRENCY: The medium of exchange in which charges accrued are billed (for example, USD, AUD, GBP, EUR)
+- CURRENCY: The medium of exchange in which accrued charges are billed (for example, USD, AUD, GBP, EUR)
 - AMOUNT: The number of chargeable units
 - USAGE\_RECORD\_ID: The ID of the charge
 - DC\_ID: The data center in which the charges were accrued